Dispute a traffic or red light ticket

 You can dispute if you believe a ticket was issued unfairly, would like the fine to be reduced or the payment delayed.

 - You have

 30 days to dispute a traffic ticket from the violation date.

 30 days to dispute a red light camera ticket that was served to you in person or

 45 days to dispute a ticket received in the mail.

 How to submit your dispute

 You or someone on your behalf can dispute in person.
-Bring your ticket to one of the following:
+You must bring your ticket to any driver licensing office or provincial court registry.